mujahidAI/emoji-tracker/README.md

 # Emoji Tracker

 A full-stack web application for tracking your daily moods using emojis.
-Built with Django REST Framework backend and React frontend.
+Built with Django REST Framework backend and React frontend (available in both Vite and Next.js versions).

 ## Features